CTPSSTAFF/vmt-app/simple-sliding-doors/README.md

-Forcing GitHub to create subdirectory - for CSS files for accessible tabs.
+Forcing GitHub to create subdirectory - for GIF and CSS files for accessible tabs.